What can you do as a free member?

 Break Body Part

 Bigger Monsters cannot be attacked directly.
 Instead, you must attack their different body parts to break them.
-Breaking different parts lead to different effects, such as reducing a Monster's Wyvernsoul Gauge or stunning a Monster.
+Breaking different parts lead to different effects, such as reducing a Monster's Wyvernsoul Gauge or weakening a Monster's skills.

 Once a Monster's body part is broken, it no longer provides additional bonuses when attacked, so avoid the broken body part and move on to the other parts instead.